HyperActiveJ/SundanceJacuzzi_HomeAssistant/README.md

 # Sundance Jaccuzi Spa Client integration for home-assistant
-Home assistant integration for a Sundance 780 series and other Jaccuzi products equipped w and a RS-485 to TCP COTS module.
+Home assistant integration for a Sundance 780 series and other Jaccuzi products equipped w and a RS-485 to TCP COTS module such as elfin 11

 ## Configuration